AlexOstapyuk/Fruit-Fall/ReadME.txt

 Hello, this is my Fruit Fall project.
 In this game, the goal is to catch as many fruit as possible

+In order to move in the game, you must use left and right arrow keys

 What have I implemented?

 1) I added DrawOpposite() functions in rendering so I can use with the key handler, so when the right arrow key is